terrierteam/pyterrier_t5/README.md

 This is the [PyTerrier](https://github.com/terrier-org/pyterrier) plugin for the [Mono T5](https://arxiv.org/pdf/2101.05667.pdf) ranking approach [Nogueira21].

+Note that this package only supports scoring from a pretrained models (like [this one](https://huggingface.co/castorini/monot5-base-msmarco)).

 ## Installation

 This repostory can be installed using Pip.